holunda-io/camunda-bpm-data/docs/src/orchid/resources/wiki/user-guide/features.md

     - Condition to check if variable has a predefined value.
     - Condition to check if variable has one of predefined values.
     - Condition to check if variable matches condition specified by a custom function.
+    - Condition to check if variable matches provided regular expression.
+    - Condition to check if variable is a valid email address.
+    - Condition to check if variable is a valid UUID.
     - `DefaultGuardTaskListener` to construct variable conditions guards easily.
     - `DefaultGuardExecutionListener` to construct variable conditions guards easily.